Grim tally: NZ surpasses US Covid mortality rate for the first time

 The US mortality rate peaked around the first week of February at close to 8 deaths per million.

-Most OECD countries were ahead of New Zealand in terms of their Omicron outbreaks and were seeing their death rates lower as New Zealand's peaked.
+Most OECD countries were ahead of New Zealand in terms of their Omicron outbreaks and their death rates were dropping as New Zealand's peaked.

-Baker said Taranaki, Whanganui and the West Coast saw their highest Covid-19 case numbers yesterday.
-The numbers in those DHBs were jumping around a lot, he said, which reflected the virus arriving in different populations at different times.
+Baker said Taranaki, Whanganui and the West Coast had their highest Covid-19 case numbers yesterday.
+The numbers in those DHBs were jumping around a lot, he said, reflecting the virus arriving in different populations at different times.

 "The whole country is heading down past its peak, but you are seeing a slightly bumpier ride in Taranaki, Whanganui and West Coast.